mohamedfattouh74/School_Management_System/README.md

 # StudentManagementSystem
-A school management system created by Angular framework for the CRUD operations using simulated REST API created by Json-server.
+A school management system created by Angular framework for the CRUD operations using simulated REST API created by Json-server. <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.